floatingtrees/Investment_club/README.md

-# Investment Club Data
+# Data for a variety of machine learning tasks

-Data used for the Investment Club's tutorials.